KUACC-VALAR-HPC-KOC-UNIVERSITY/kuvpn/README.md

 ## TODO List

-- [x] Add automatic typing of email and password via environment variable as well as clicking next
 - [x] Add Nix build for more reliable building
 - [ ] Create AppImage
 - [ ] Create another version with an embedded browser for those who prefer
 - [ ] Add debug mode
 - [ ] Write features on README
-- [x] Explain how to use env varibles for auto-login

 ## Contributing